Discrete-time models and performance of phase noise channels: Introduction

+Another question that is worth to consider is how can we relate the performance of phase tracking algorithms to the oscillator measurements?
+It is of particular interest the dependence of the performance on the white oscillator noise floor.
+This effect has been recently studied in the literature through an experimental approach \cite{ChHeKu17,ChKuGu18}, but a theoretical analysis is still missing.

+In this paper, we give an answer to these questions starting from the aforementioned general analytical model~\cite{PiCoEr22}, which can describe the PSD of the PN of real oscillators.
+The approximation errors that the discrete-time representation of the PN suffers from are bounded.
+For example, to quantify the ISI due to the presence of PN in the case of a free-running oscillator and single carrier modulation, the signal-to-interference (SIR) ratio is derived in closed form as a function of the ratio between the phasor bandwidth and the communication system bandwidth, or, equivalently, as a function of the innovation variance $\sigma_u^2$ of the discrete-time Wiener PN process.
+Interestingly, we can find a limit on $\sigma_u$ to have a SIR higher than a given value, e.g., the SIR is higher than $25$~dB if $\sigma_u<0.1$~rad, and this means that for many realistic cases those approximation errors are limited.

+Another contribution of this paper is the study of the performance of phase estimators employed at the receiver side.
+The PSD of the residual phase error after phase tracking is derived and connected to the main measurement parameters of oscillators, to the system bandwidth and to the variance of the additive noise affecting the communication system.
+The proposed analysis shows that the performance does not depend monotonically on the symbol rate but there exists an optimal value beyond which performance degrades.
+To the author's knowledge, this is the first time that the optimal symbol rate is found in closed form.

-The remainder of this paper is structured as follows.
-In Section~\ref{s:model}, we introduce the system model.
-In Section~\ref{s:PNmodel}, the proposed statistical model of the PN is described, in particular, we propose an analytical form for the PN PSD and from that we derive the PSD of the phasor.
-In Section~\ref{s:DT channel}, we analyse the baseband discrete-time PN channel.
-We describe a new discrete-time model for the PN, which is given in Theorem~\ref{thm:AR model}.
-Then we analyze the error due to the adoption of the discrete-time channel model and quantify the power loss and the ISI due to the presence of PN.
-Section~\ref{s:results} collects some simulation results and Section~\ref{s:conclusions} concludes the paper.
+The rest of the paper is organized as follows.
+The adopted statistical model of the PN is described in Section~\ref{s:psd}, while the statistical model of the phasor is given in Section~\ref{s:psd_ph}.
+Section~\ref{s:dt_channel} introduces the communication system model.
+The baseband discrete-time PN channel is analyzed in Section~\ref{s:error} and the theory about the performance of phase trackers is derived in Section~\ref{s:phase_tracking}.
+Numerical results are collected in Section~\ref{s:results}.